Occupational Safety and Health Administration (OSHA), Labor.

 II.
 General Background on the Application

-SGS submitted an application, dated June 26, 2013 (Exhibit 14-1—SGS Request for Expansion), to expand its recognition to include five additional test standards.
-SGS submitted an amendment to the application on July 17, 2013 (Exhibit 14-2—SGS Request for Additional Test Standards), requesting three additional test standards for inclusion in the expansion request, for a total of eight additional requested test standards.
-OSHA staff performed a detailed analysis of the application file and reviewed other pertinent information.
+SGS submitted an application, dated May 28, 2014 (Exhibit 14-3—SGS Request for Expansion), to expand its recognition to include four additional test standards.
+OSHA staff performed a detailed analysis of the application packet and reviewed other pertinent information.
 OSHA did not perform any on-site reviews in relation to this application.

 Table 1 below lists the appropriate test standards found in SGS's application for expansion for testing and certification of products under the NRTL Program.